Air Force tackles PFAS at former Wurtsmith with $4.7 million expansion of pump and treat system

-OSCODA – After two months of operation, an expanded pump and treat system is already helping the Air Force reduce perfluorooctane sulfonate and perfluorooctanoic acid (PFOS/PFOA) in groundwater migrating to Clark’s Marsh from the former Wurtsmith Air Force Base fire training area, according to officials.
+TEXAS — After two months of operation, an expanded pump and treat system is already helping the Air Force reduce perfluorooctane sulfonate and perfluorooctanoic acid (PFOS/PFOA) in groundwater migrating to Clark’s Marsh from the former Wurtsmith Air Force Base fire training area.

 Initial sampling results shows the expanded system, based in Lackland, Texas is effectively treating the increased flow of PFOS/PFOA impacted groundwater to concentrations below the discharge limits established by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), said Steve Willis, BRAC Environmental Coordinator for the former Wurtsmith AFB.
 The expansion of the previous Air Force-installed system became operational in August.